Tell the Scottish Government to speak up against unjust debt

 Write to or email the Minister for International Development

 Alternatively, you can use the text of the letter in an email to Jenny Gilruth.
 Please include your name and address in the email as well.
-Emails should be sent to email@example.com with the subject line: FAO Jenny Gilruth MSP – debt cancellation and climate debt.
+Emails should be sent to firstname.lastname@example.org with the subject line: FAO Jenny Gilruth MSP – debt cancellation and climate debt.
+You can equally click the link below to have it set up for you!

 Write to your MSP about unjust debt